ABOUT kyle petty

 In 2004, Kyle and the Petty family opened the doors to Victory Junction - a camp created for children with chronic or serious medical illnesses - in honor of his late son, Adam Petty.

-Additionally, Kyle is a featured analyst on NBCSN's daily show, NASCAR America and on pre and post-race NASCAR Cup and Xfinity coverage on NBC and NBCSN.
+Additionally, Kyle can be seen on Peacock’s twice-weekly show, NASCAR America MotorMouths, on pre- and post-race NASCAR Cup and Xfinity coverage on NBC and USA Network, and as host on his primetime series, ‘Dinner Drive with Kyle Petty’ on the Circle Network.
 He also co-hosts the weekly radio show, "Fast Talk" on the Performance Racing Network.